Our B2B Marketing Expertise

 B2B marketing is the processes, strategies, and tactics used by one company to sell its products and services to another company.
-While most people immediately think of consumer brands when they hear the term ‘marketing’, the reality is that B2B marketing is much larger than consumer (B2C) marketing.
-Because of the immense size of the B2B marketing landscape, it is important to have a well-conceived marketing plan in place to achieve your business goals.
-The growth of technology and digital marketing channels has complicated the B2B marketing environment, forcing B2B companies to rethink how they promote their business and gain new customers.
-Generally speaking, B2B companies have been slow to embrace digital marketing solutions, and continue to rely on more traditional marketing methods because ‘that’s how we’ve always done it’.
+While most people immediately think of consumer brands when they hear the term “marketing,” the reality is that B2B marketing is much larger than consumer (B2C) marketing.
+Because of the immense size of the B2B marketing landscape, it’s important to have a well-conceived marketing plan in place to achieve your business goals.
+The growth of technology and digital marketing channels has complicated the marketing environment, forcing B2B companies to rethink how they promote their business and gain new customers.
+Generally speaking, B2B companies have been slow to embrace digital marketing solutions and continue to rely on more traditional marketing methods because “that’s how we’ve always done it.”
 This provides an excellent opportunity for your business to gain a competitive edge in the marketplace by utilizing current technologies and digital marketing tactics to position your company as an industry leader.

 For most B2B companies, lead generation is the number one marketing goal.
-Traditionally, leads were generated via word of mouth referrals, cold calls by the sales team, trade shows and catalogs.
-These tactics have become less effective, and in today’s business environment it is necessary to include digital marketing in your plans to remain relevant to your customers.
+Traditionally, leads were generated via word-of-mouth referrals, cold calls by the sales team, trade shows and catalogs.
+These tactics have become less effective, and in today’s business environment, it is essential to include digital marketing in your plans to remain relevant to your customers.
 Particularly as a younger generation of employees move into decision-making roles, your company needs to provide information and market itself in the formats that they prefer.
 Increasingly, this means through your company website and other online channels.

-Your digital B2B marketing efforts should begin by identifying your target markets and building out buyer personas for each customer type.
-These buyer personas should help define the needs and wants of your customers, their goals and motivations, and their potential objections to purchasing from your business.
+Your digital inbound marketing efforts should begin by identifying your target markets and building out buyer personas for each customer type.
+These buyer personas should help define the needs and wants of your customers, their goals and motivations and their potential objections to purchasing from your business.
 For example, what motivates an existing customer to continue working with you may differ from what a potential new customer is needing or might respond to.
-Determining who your target audiences are and how to present them with the most relevant information is core to your B2B marketing program’s success.
+Determining who your target audience is and how to present them with the most relevant information is core to your B2B marketing program’s success.

 The central component of your B2B marketing content strategy should be, of course, your company website.
 Having an informative, well-designed, functional website is no longer optional; it is absolutely required.
 Again, because your customers and prospects are going online to research vendors and potential partners, your website is one of the first things they will see.
 So it needs to reflect the quality of your business.
 If it doesn’t, you risk losing that opportunity to acquire a new customer.
 Even if your firm offers the best products in your industry, if your website and other digital content offerings don’t measure up, these prospects will likely reach out to a competitor for the help that they need.